Information for Boards, Commissions and Committees Members

 Before you can attend your first meeting as an elected or appointed official, you must have an appointment letter from the appointing authority and take the oath of office.
 Once appointed and with your appointment letter, please see the Town Clerk, on the lower level of the Oak Bluffs Town Hall, to be sworn in.

-Guide for Members of Public Boards and Commissions (PDF) - provided by the Inspector General’s office, Commonwealth of Massachusetts.
+Link to Guide for Members of Public Boards and Commissions - provided by the Inspector General’s office, Commonwealth of Massachusetts.

 CONFLICT OF INTEREST